 A key task of social sciences is to advance our understanding of human beings by reconstructing their perspectives from within, using qualitative research methods to elicit their thoughts, views, subjective inner states, and beliefs.
 What makes qualitative research distinct from quantitative approaches is that "the researcher not only collects the data but also produces the data" (Small and Calarco [2022]) through repeated interactions with the study sample, for instance through interviews.
-While qualitative research has historically been most prominent in fields such as sociology and anthropology, other fields specializing in quantitative methods, such as economics, also draw on these methods (e.g., Bewley [1999] Bewley [2002], Bergman et al. [2024]).
+While qualitative research has historically been most prominent in fields such as sociology and anthropology, other fields with a focus on quantitative methods, such as economics, also draw on these methods (e.g., Bewley [1999], Bewley [2002], Bergman et al. [2024]).
+In fact, economists have long recognized that it can be fruitful to depart from the canonical revealed preference approach to measure certain central concepts in the field - for instance experienced utility (e.g., Kahneman et al. [1997]), identity (e.g., Akerlof and Kranton [2000]), intrinsic motivation (e.g., Bénabou and Tirole [2003]), social preferences (e.g., Almås et al. [2020]), reasonings (e.g., Stantcheva [2021]), values (e.g., Besley and Persson [2023], Enke [2024]), and more broadly perceptions, beliefs, and attitudes (e.g., Andre et al. [2022], Stantcheva [2023]).
 Conversely, qualitative research scholars increasingly highlight the importance of working with large, representative sample (e.g., DeLuca [2023]), bringing them closer to the scope of quantitative studies, which can require substantial time and financial costs.

-The advent of large language models (LLMs) provides an opportunity to conduct short qualitative interviews at a large scale, with thousands of respondents, bridging qualitative and quantitative methods.
+The advent of large language models (LLMs) provides an opportunity to conduct short qualitative interviews at a large scale, with the LLM acting as an interviewer with thousands of respondents, bridging qualitative and quantitative methods.
 However, two challenges remain unaddressed to date.
 The first is conceptual: it is not clear how to assess the performance of AI-led interviews.
 How do they compare to interviews with a human expert?
 How reliably do they reflect the respondents' views?
-How much of an improvement do they offer relative to standard techniques used in quantitative fields, such as surveys with open text boxes?
+How much of an improvement do they offer relative to standard techniques used in quantitative fields, such as surveys with open text fields?
 What quality metrics should we use to address these questions?
 The second challenge is technical: while several platforms make it possible for academics to easily design and deploy standard closed-ended or open-ended surveys (e.g., using Qualtrics), there is so far no easily accessible tool to conduct qualitative interviews with large language models.
-Would it be possible to design a simple, versatile tool with a good level of performance for a wide range of interview topics and fields, requiring minimal adjustments by researchers?
+Would it be possible to design a simple, versatile tool with a good level of performance for a wide range of interview topics and fields, while requiring minimal adjustments by researchers?
 Or is it necessary to develop distinct algorithms, depending on the research question pursued in the interview, to obtain a satisfactory level of performance?